-OSAGE WIND, LLC, ET AL. V. UNITED STATES (17-1237) - On March 2, 2018, a petition was filed seeking review of a Tenth Circuit Court of Appeals decision, which reversed the district court and held that (1) the Osage Minerals Council was entitled to appeal district court's grant of summary judgment to wind energy company, even though it had not intervened in the district court; and (2) the activity of Osage Wind (a private company not affiliated with the Tribe) constituted "mining" under the Osage Act and the Department of the Interior's implementing regulations, thus requiring them to obtain federally approved lease.
+OSAGE WIND, LLC, ET AL. V. UNITED STATES (17-1237) - On March 2, 2018, a petition was filed seeking review of a Tenth Circuit Court of Appeals decision, which reversed the district court and held that (1) the Osage Minerals Council was entitled to appeal district court's grant of summary judgment to wind energy company, even though it had not intervened in the district court; and (2) the activity of Osage Wind (a private company not affiliated with the Tribe) constituted "mining" under the Osage Act and the

+Department of the Interior's implementing regulations, thus requiring them to obtain a federally approved lease.
 The United States, as trustee for the Osage Nation, filed suit to enjoin excavation work being done by Osage Wind as part of the construction of a wind farm and on land where the Tribe owned the subsurface oil, gas, and mineral rights.
 The district court, in granting summary judgement for Osage Wind, concluded that the company's activities were not "mining" under applicable regulations and, therefore, no federally approved mineral lease was required.
 The United States did not appeal, but the Osage Minerals Council moved to intervene after summary judgement and filed an appeal.
 In reversing the trial court, the Tenth Circuit found ambiguities in the relevant regulatory definition of "mining" and, utilizing the Indian canon of construction, construed the term in the Tribe's favor.
-The brief in opposition is due April 5, 2018.
+On May 14, 2018, the Court called for the views of the Solicitor General.

 EASTERN SHOSHONE TRIBE V. WYOMING, ET AL. (17-1164); NORTHERN ARAPAHO TRIBE V. WYOMING, ET AL. (17-1159) - On February 21 and 22, 2018, a pair of petitions were filed seeking review of a Tenth Circuit Court of Appeals decision, which held that the that the Wind River Reservation boundaries were diminished by Congress in 1905.
-In 2008, the Eastern Shoshone and Northern Arapaho Tribes applied to the Environmental Protection Agency (EPA) for joint authority to administer certain non-regulatory programs under the Clean Air Act on the Reservation (which is occupied by both Tribes).
+In 2008, the Eastern Shoshone and Northern Arapaho Tribes applied to the Environmental Protection Agency ("EPA") for joint authority to administer certain non-regulatory programs under the Clean Air Act on the Reservation (which is occupied by both Tribes).
 The State of Wyoming and others submitted comments to EPA claiming that some of the land included in the application was no longer within the reservation because Congress diminished the reservation in 1905.
 EPA determined that the reservation was not diminished by the 1905 Act and granted the application.
 The State of Wyoming and the Farm Bureau appealed directly to the Tenth Circuit and the Tribes intervened as respondents.
 The Tenth Circuit majority concluded that the language used in the 1905 Act is the same type of language where the Supreme Court has found reservation diminishment in past cases.
-The briefs in opposition are due April 23, 2018.
+The petitions are scheduled for the June 21, 2018, conference.